 Table of Contents

 Expired tax benefits.
-At the time this publication was prepared for printing, Congress was considering legislation that would extend certain tax benefits that had expired at the end of 2013.
-These included the deductions for state and local general sales tax in lieu of local income taxes, mortgage insurance premiums, educator expenses, and tuition and fees.
+At the time this publication was prepared for printing, Congress was considering legislation that would extend certain tax benefits that had expired at the end of 2014.
+These included the deductions for state and local general sales taxes in lieu of state and local income taxes, mortgage insurance premiums, educator expenses, and tuition and fees.
 To see whether the legislation was enacted, go to www.irs.gov/pub17.

 This chapter discusses the overall limit on itemized deductions on Schedule A (Form 1040).
 The following topics are included.